RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 Of course, there will be many more aspects to consider and compromises to make, especially regarding organization and processes.
 Therefore, the key take-away here should be the way to reason about them: how aligned with your goals is each possible approach?
-Remember that decoupling, resilience, scalability, technology heterogeneity and small/autonomous teams are paramount to your microservices project success.
+Remember that decoupling, resilience, scalability, technology heterogeneity and small/autonomous teams are paramount to the success of your microservices endeavour.

 ### A map